Claudia Cardinale: 1960s

 By 1966, Cardinale was being cited as the most popular film star in Italy, even more than Mastroianni and Loren.
 Life stated that "the Cardinale appeal is a blend of solid simplicity and radiant sensuality.
 It moves men all over the world to imagine her both as an exciting mistress and wife."
 However, following her success in Hollywood, she began to express concerns about the direction of her career.
-In a July 1966 interview with Life, she confessed her fear of being over-glamourized and exploited, like Sophia Loren, and although she had several further U.S. films lined up, stated: "If I have to give up the money, I give it up.
+In a July 1966 interview with Life, she confessed her fear of being overglamourized and exploited, like Sophia Loren, and although she had several further U.S. films lined up, stated: "If I have to give up the money, I give it up.
 I do not want to become a cliché."